mwlon/python-rant/rant.md

 The gestalt I get is that Python tries to coddle us, hiding complexities that necessarily exist.
 Whenever you need to do the lower level/higher performance/more general/better coding practice thing that Python did not make simple, the facade breaks down, and code that should be clean becomes awkward or monstrous.
-We can have readable, eaily-maintained, high-level programs without this nonsense.
+We can have readable, easily-maintained, high-level programs without this nonsense.
 We just can't do it with Python.